Can closing costs be included in the loan?

 How else can I avoid paying closing costs?

-The first is asking your mortgage lender to waive some or all of your closing fees.
-But this may be a long shot if the lender doesn’t have an incentive to do so, such as the ability to charge you a higher interest rate.
+The first is asking your mortgage lender to waive some or all of your upfront fees.
+They might agree, but they’ll charge you a higher interest rate in return.
+This is known as a ‘lender credit.’

 Or, you can roll closing costs into a USDA loan if your appraised value is higher than the purchase price.
 More on that here.

-But a more common solution may be to ask the seller to cover some or all of the closing costs.
+A more common solution is asking the seller to cover some or all of the closing costs.
 This is known as a seller concession.

 A seller concession works like this: